knight-dev/GenEpiLAC2025/course_modules_2025/Mapping_and_Phylogenetics/Mapping+Phylo.md

   * `--levels 2`
 * specify a model for delineating genomes - we will use a relaxed clustering model which should maximise the number of clusters we get at level 2.
   * `-p optimise.baps`
 * specify an existing phylogenetic tree that we want to use for conditioning the statistical model.
-This is not essential, but it does ensure that the tree and the clusters are consistent with each other.
+This option is not essential, but it ensures that the tree and the clusters are consistent with one another.
   * `--phylogeny gubbins.final_tree.tre`
 ```
 run_fastbaps -i gubbins.filtered_polymorphic_sites.fasta -o fastbaps.clusters --levels 2 -p optimise.baps --phylogeny gubbins.final_tree.tre